HIM-AIM/RNADiffFold/README.md

 ```bash
 python prediction/predict.py
 ```
-The predict results for each sequence will be stored in the `./prediction/'predict_results/ct_files'` directory.s
+The predict results for each sequence will be stored in the `./prediction/predict_results/ct_files` directory.